Jagadeesh-D/Data-Engineering/Project_1B_Data_Modeling_with_Apache_Cassandra/README.md

 **Tables**

-*sessions* - supports queries to identify song that was listened in a specific session/item combination session_id, item_in_session, artist_name, song, length
+*sessions* - supports queries to identify song that was listened in a specific session/item combination

+session_id, item_in_session, artist_name, song, length

-*user_sessions* - supports queries to identify what songs user listened to in a session(listing them in the order listened) user_id, session_id, artist_name, song, first_name, last_name, item_in_session
+*user_sessions* - supports queries to identify what songs user listened to in a session(listing them in the order listened)

+user_id, session_id, artist_name, song, first_name, last_name, item_in_session

-*song_listeners* - supports queries to identify what users listened to a particular song song, user_id, first_name, last_name
+*song_listeners* - supports queries to identify what users listened to a particular song

+song, user_id, first_name, last_name

 ### Structure
 The project template includes one Jupyter Notebook file which:
+1. Creates tables modeled by considering the queries that need to be supported
-1. Processes the *event_datafile_new.csv* dataset to create a denormalized dataset
+2. Processes the *event_datafile_new.csv* dataset to create a denormalized dataset
-2. Load the data into tables you create in Apache Cassandra
+3. Loads the data into tables created in Apache Cassandra
-3. Models the data tables considering the queries that need to be supported
-4. Running the queries used to model your data tables for to test the data
+4. Runs the queries used to model your data tables for to test the data